-In fact, Krieger soon recovered the use of his eyes, and ditched the goggles.
+In fact, Krieger recovered the use of his eyes, and ditched the goggles.

 The Captain made a deal with the Luthor impostor.
 An army with powers similar to Nazi’s would be created.
 In exchange, Krieger flew to Khandaq, Black Adam’s kingdom.

-His mission was to create massive disruption, to prevent Black Adam from allying with the Society’s enemies.
+His mission was to create massive disruption.
+That was to prevent Black Adam from allying with the Society’s enemies.

 Nazi reportedly freed many prisoners from Khandaqi jails.
 He then engaged Black Adam, trying to choke him to death while spouting racist insults.
 Black Adam eventually prevailed, thanks to his greater durability.